Attention, not scale, drives human-AI alignment in multimodal language prediction: Introduction

 \section{Introduction}

-Recent advances in generative artificial intelligence (AI) have stimulated debate over the extent to which models reproduce certain human cognitive processes.\cite{mitchell_debate_2023,mahowald_dissociating_2023,liu_brainclip_2023,kauf_event_2022,zhang_visual_2022,michelmann_large_2023} Direct brain-model comparisons suggest that hierarchical predictive processing, driven by contextual linguistic information, underlies language processing in both humans and AI. \cite{schrimpf_neural_2021,goldstein_shared_2022,caucheteux_long-range_2021} One limitation of many of these studies is that they focus on unimodal models (text-based) and unimodal (text- or audio-based) experimental stimuli (but see \citet{dong_vision-language_2023}).
-Yet in ecological settings, human language input is often grounded in one or more perceptual modalities.\cite{vigliocco2014language} Do multimodal models replicate human grounded language predictions better than their unimodal counterparts?
-If so, what architectural features support this alignment?
+Recent advances in generative artificial intelligence (genAI) have stimulated debate over the extent to which language processing in computational models is comparable to human cognition.\cite{mitchell_debate_2023,mahowald_dissociating_2023,liu_brainclip_2023,kauf_event_2022,zhang_visual_2022,michelmann_large_2023} For example, direct brain-model comparisons suggest that hierarchical predictive processing, driven by contextual linguistic information, underlies language processing in both humans and AI. \cite{schrimpf_neural_2021,goldstein_shared_2022,caucheteux_long-range_2021}.
+On the other hand, LLMs are found to accurately simulate human behaviour from classic experiments in economic, psycholinguistic, and social psychology experiments \cite{pmlr-v202-aher23a, leng2024llmagentsexhibitsocial, petrov2024limitedabilityllmssimulate, niu2024largelanguagemodelscognitive, Shaki_2023}, such as theory of mind tasks \cite{kosinski2024evaluating}.